deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/03-environment-variables.md

 The environement variable `$STORAGE_PATH` stores the path of the shared storage path.
 That shared storage only lives during the job, it is a scratch storage.

+The environment variable `$DEEPSQUARE_TMP` stores the path to a per-site cache.
+The cache is flushed periodically according to the infrastructure provider's policy.

 If running a container, `$STORAGE_PATH` will be defined at `/deepsquare`.

 The other environment variables defined by DeepSquare are subdirectories in the `$STORAGE_PATH`.